 - Youth must be recommended by the local Sheriff.

-If your child is a FLORIDA RESIDENT and you want to inquire about services, please contact an Intake Coordinator at 1-800-765-2697.
+If your child is a FLORIDA RESIDENT and you want to inquire about services, please contact us at 1-800-765-2697.

 Accessibility and Auxiliary Aids Plan for Clients Who Are Deaf or Hard of Hearing